 In addition to regular courses, Lipscomb Lifelong Learning often offers convenient one-day learning experiences each semester.

 These special gatherings allow you to learn among peers while discovering interesting new facets of our community and the world today.
-Unless noted otherwise, all Special Gatherings are "lunch and learn" events that meet at Longview Mansion, located at 811 Caldwell Lane in Nashville, Tennessee.
+Unless noted otherwise, all Special Gatherings are "lunch and learn" events that meet on Fridays at Longview Mansion, located at 811 Caldwell Lane in Nashville, Tennessee.
 Parking on-site is free, and lunch is provided when specified in the class description.

 Please click the + sign in the event title bar to see the event details and locate the registration link.